How to Make Mixed Fruit Jam or Jelly

 Sometimes I have some fruit juice left over from another jelly-making session.

-Then when it's time to make mixed fruit jam or jelly, I throw all those frozen fruits and berries into the stockpot and make juice for jelly, or just cook it all down into jam.
+Then when it's time to make mixed fruit jam or jelly, I throw all those frozen fruits and berries into the stockpot and make juice for jelly, or I just cook it all down into jam.

-How to save small amounts of fruit and berries for jam
+How to save small amounts of fruit and berries

 Berries and sliced fruits are so easy to freeze.
 Whether you have half a dozen or a cup-full, set them in a single layer on a baking sheet and set it in the freezer for a couple of hours.
-Covering the baking sheet with parchment paper first will help you remove them more easily once they're frozen.

 Then add them to a freezer container and return them to the freezer shelf.